The Best Winter 2026 Shoe Trends Unite Minimalists and Maximalists Alike

 Valentino, MM6 Maison Margiela, Gucci, Staud, Louis Vuitton Resort 2026

 We have witnessed a seemingly endless stream of sneaker trends in the last few years.
 Most recently, retro sneakers rendered in slim silhouettes have demanded our attention and closet space—think: the Adidas Tokyo Sneaker or Puma Speedcat.
-This season iterates on the slender sleaker trend by making shoes even leaner and more form-fitting.
+This season iterates on the slender sleaker trend by making shoes even leaner, more form-fitting, and close to looking like Derby shoes.
 Gucci's soft suede trainers and Valentino's sock-like leather sneakers lead the pack here.

 Cheetahs and Cows and Snakes—Oh, My!